There’re a few things in life worthwhile to do like our life depends on it.

 2. Pay Extra Attention to Your Vices

-For example, I used to buy food I wouldn’t normally eat during my grocery shopping when hungry.
-This would cause going over my grocery budget.
+For example, I used to buy food I wouldn’t normally eat during my grocery shopping when I was hungry.
+This would cause me to go over my grocery budget.

 So I now make sure I never go grocery shopping on an empty stomach and stick to my grocery lists (no random picking!) and budget.